Joint Distribution-Informed Shapley Values for Sparse Counterfactual Explanations: Numerical Results

-\paragraph{Result III: \gls{cola} may achieve near-optimal performance} We report the result in \figurename~\ref{fig:optimality}.
+\paragraph{Result III: \gls{cola} is competitive with the \gls{milp} optimum on tractable benchmarks} This result demonstrates the effectiveness of $p$-SHAP in eliminating the influence of the \gls{ce} generation process by replacing the \gls{ce} algorithm-dependent knowledge\footnote{This knowledge, i.e. exact alignment between factual and counterfactual, is available only by DiCE and KNN among all \gls{ce} methods considered.} of $\mathcal{D}$ with the \gls{ot} joint distribution between the factual and counterfactual data, shown in \figurename~\ref{fig:optimality}.
 We benchmark the method CF-$p_{\text{Ect}}$ using \gls{cola}, and focus on solving \eqref{eq:main_problem} with MeanD as the divergence function $D$.
 Since CF-$p_{\text{Ect}}$ relies on a known factual-counterfactual alignment, we benchmark the effectiveness of \gls{cola} for using this alginment.
 The theoretical optimality of \gls{cola} in this case can be obtained by solving an \gls{milp}, see Appendix~\ref{sec:ect_optimality} for how the \gls{milp} formulation is derived.
-Note that solving \gls{milp} is computationally cost-intensive.
-Hence, we can only obtain the optimality in small dataset such as \textit{German Credit}.
-Additionally, the exact alignment can be determined only by DiCE and KNN among all \gls{ce} methods considered in this paper.
+Note that solving \gls{milp} is computationally heavy, hence only done for \textit{German Credit}.

 We can see that CF-$p_{\text{Ect}}$ possess a near-optimal performance using DiCE.
 Remark that for DiCE and KNN, the factual-counterfactual pairs are independent to each others and hence we argue that \gls{cola} is effective for instance-based \gls{ce}, even though our formulation in \eqref{eq:main_problem} is a generalization for group or distributional \gls{ce}.
-It is interesting to note that CF-$p_{\text{OT}}$ sometimes performs better than CF-$p_{\text{Ect}}$, suggesting that the mechanism used to generate counterexamples may not always provide the best alignment for achieving actionable minimality.
+It is interesting to note that CF-$p_{\text{OT}}$ sometimes performs better than CF-$p_{\text{Ect}}$, because it utilizes a more theoretically grounded approach to identify the key features that require modification, whereas CF-$p_{\text{Ect}}$ relies on \gls{ce} algorithm-dependent knowledge, which lacks solid justification on its effectiveness for \gls{fa}.
 We notice that there is still a gap between CF-$p_{\text{Ect}}$, CF-$p_{\text{OT}}$ and the optimal result in KNN.
 Finding the best alignment is still an open question.